abepeterkin/reactnd-project-myreads/README.md

 In the top level of the project, run 'npm install'

 ### How to run
-'npm start' to run a local instance on localhost:3000 'npm run build' to create a bundle for deployment:
+'npm start' to run a local instance on localhost:3000.
+'npm run build' to create a bundle for deployment.